 - A regulatory and tax environment that balances public needs without chilling economic growth and job creation must be a lynchpin of federal laws and regulations that govern commerce.

-- Any federal regulatory and statutory framework that governs an industry sector should strive to complement, not undermine a state’s ability to promote economic development and commerce in that sector.
+- Any federal regulatory and statutory framework that governs an industry sector should create efficiencies and strive to complement, not undermine a state’s ability to promote economic development and commerce in that sector.

 - Maintain the dual system of telecommunications regulation established under the Communications Act, permitting states to regulate intrastate telecommunications.

 - Expand high-speed broadband internet access to support growing businesses and promote economic development.